seb-oss/ng-wizard/README.md

 - _hideCloseButton_ a boolean that tells the wizard to hide the close button on the top-right.
 - _lang_ a string that tells the wizard what language it should be displayed in.
 - _useNavbar_ a boolean that tells the wizard to show an optional bootstrap navbar above the wizard. _this requires your application to have [@sebgroup/bootstrap](https://sebgroup.github.io/bootstrap/)_
+- _routerOutletName_ if using a named router outlet for the wizard, the name needs to be sent in under this property.

 ## Events